 There are four major classes of biomolecules - carbohydrates, proteins, nucleotides, and lipids.
 Carbohydrates, or saccharides, are the most abundant of the four.

 Carbohydrates have several roles in living organisms, including energy transportation, as well as being structural components of plants and arthropods.

-Carbohydrate derivates are actively involved in fertilization, immune systems, the development of disease, blood clotting and development.
+Carbohydrate derivatives are involved in fertilization, the immune system, the development of disease, and blood clotting.

 Contents of this article:

 Here are some key points about carbohydrates.
 More detail and supporting information is in the main article.

 - Foods high in carbohydrates include bread, pasta, beans, potatoes, rice, and cereals